-The ML14XC1 unit is factory-charged with enough HFC-410A refrigerant to accommodate a 15-foot length of refrigerant piping.
-Charge should be checked and adjusted using the tables provided on the charging procedure sticker located on the unit access panel.
-Detailed information is provided in the ML14XC1 Installation and Service Procedures manual (Corp1502-L7), which is available on LennoxPros.com.
+The ML18XC2 unit is factory-charged with enough HFC-410A refrigerant to accommodate a 15-foot length of refrigerant piping.
+For refrigerant piping greater than 15 feet, calculate the additional charge using the table below.
+Then add the additional charge specified for the specific indoor coil match-up listed on the unit charging sticker.

+Charge should be checked and adjusted using the tables provided on the charging procedure sticker on the unit access panel.
+Detailed information is given in the ML18XC2 Installation and Service Procedures manual, which is available on LennoxPros.com.